compsysmed/academic-kickstart/content/post/splink_paper/index.md

 +++

-The manuscript "Comparative single-cell trajectory network enrichment identifies pseudo-temporal systems biology patterns in hematopoiesis and CD8 T-cell development" is now available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.04.02.021295v3).
-It introduces the new tool Scellnator, a novel network-constrained scRNA-seq clustering application.
-An interactive online version is available at the [Scellnetor website](https://exbio.wzw.tum.de/scellnetor).
+The manuscript "sPLINK: A Federated, Privacy-Preserving Tool as a Robust Alternative to Meta-Analysis in Genome-Wide Association Studies" for the [sPLINK tool](/softress/splink/) is now available on *[bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.05.136382v1)*.